 The event has become popular among cyclists of all abilities and is particularly enjoyed by families and younger cyclists, who are encouraged to take part.

 The routes are signposted with our unique pink TdF signs.
 Broom wagons will be on hand but, happily, haven’t been too taxed in previous years.
 Sportive riders are accustomed to mending their own punctures.
 GPS files are provided to all entrants with their welcome packs a few days before the event.

 All proceeds go to building sustainable, healthy and inclusive transport facilities in our region.

-The event has received plenty of positive feedback every year since its inception in 2013.
+The event has received plenty of positive feedback every year (apart from 2020) since its inception in 2013.
 Perhaps the greatest accolade is that the same people keep coming back.
 Indeed, after the 2014 event, which suffered from unseasonably monsoon-like weather, many participants said they’d enjoyed the route in the rain so much that they were dying to come back again to see it in better weather!

 Here is a taste of a few old school accolades:

 “I have done a lot of sportives over many years and this was the best”

 “Thank you very much for a fantastically well organised event.
 Everything about it was brilliant! … Here’s to next year!”